eferamid/jQuark/readme.md

 ###### Heads up
 For efficiency if you can use quark (ú) rather than quirk (í) then do so.
-Lay off as much of the code as possible into the browsers native selector statement.
+Lay off as much of the code as possible into the browsers native selector statement (the first command).

 Quarks command "eq" is zero based for compatibility with jQuery.
 The native css "nth-child" selector is 1 based.